sadacca/OEP_processing/README.md

 ---

-currently includes:
+### currently includes:

 * matlab code to convert .continuous and .kwik files to .dat files (including one dependent function for reading open-ephys headers taken from open-ephys/analysis-tools)

-* tetrode-based 'probe' file for sorting 8-tetrode date (with layout according to open-ephys standard 32ch EIB correctly and 'backwards')
+* tetrode-based 'probe' file for sorting 8-tetrode data (with layout according to open-ephys standard 32ch EIB correctly and 'backwards')

 * 16ch-based probe file for a single-shank 16ch silicone probe